This agreement is for the purpose of running an efficient and effective online school.

 - There is no adverse impact on teacher workload or compensation.

-- Withdrawal or cancellation requests (with no corresponding enrollment) received after June 30, 2016, but before September 30 will be subject to a $100 admin fee with 50% of the balance available as credit against a future enrollment for any member of the family.
+- Withdrawal or cancelation requests (with no corresponding enrollment) received after June 30, 2017, but before September 30 will be subject to a $100 admin fee with 50% of the balance available as credit against a future enrollment for any member of the family.
+In cases where payment has been deferred under the Alternative Payment Plan Option below, the full balance due will be taken into consideration when calculating any remaining credit.
 (Note that if the subsequent enrollment is for the same school year as the withdrawal, the previous clause covering course changes will apply.)

 For Summer School enrollments, the following withdrawal & refund policy applies: